 Building a multiplicative view of whole number place value

-This unit requires students to work with the number of ones, tens, hundreds and thousands in four-digit whole numbers.
+This unit requires students to work with the number of ones, tens, hundreds and thousands in four-digit whole numbers to improve their understanding of them.

 Understanding place value is crucial if students are to develop the estimation and calculation skills necessary to become numerate adults.
-Our number system is very sophisticated though it may not look it.
-Numerals are all around us in the environment but the meaning of digits and the quantities they represent are challenging to understand.
+Our number system is sophisticated, though it may not look it.
+Numerals exist all around us in the environment.
+The meaning of digits, and the quantities they represent, can be challenging to understand.
 Our number system is based on groupings of ten.
-Ten ones form one ten, ten tens form one hundred, ten hundreds form one thousand, etc. The system continues, giving us the capacity represent very large quantities.
-The place values, one, ten, one hundred, one thousand, etc., are powers of ten.
-That means that the place immediately to the left of a given place represents units that are tens time more than the given place, e.g. thousands are ten times greater than hundreds.
+Ten ones form one ten, ten tens form one hundred, ten hundreds form one thousand, and so on.
+The system continues, giving us the capacity to represent very large quantities.
+The place values one, ten, one hundred, one thousand and so on are powers of ten.
+Therefore, the place immediately to the left of a given place represents units that are ten times more than the given place, e.g. thousands are ten times greater than hundreds.

-Ten digits, 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 are used to represent all the numbers we could ever need.
+Ten digits - 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 are used to represent all numbers in our base-10 system.
 We don’t need a new number to represent ten because we think of it as one group of ten.
 Similarly, when we add one to 999, we write 1000 and do not need a separate symbol for one thousand.
 The position of the 1 in 1000 tells us about the value it represents.
-Zero has two uses in the number system, as the number for ‘none of something’, e.g. 6 + 0 = 6, and as a place holder, e.g. 7040.
-Place holder means it occupies a place, or several places, so the reader knows the values represented by the other digits.
-In 7040 zero is acting as a place holder in the hundreds and tens places.
+Zero has two uses in the number system, as the number for ‘none of something’, (as in 6 + 0 = 6) and as a placeholder ( as in 7040).
+The term 'placeholder' means a number occupies a place, or several places, and describes the values represented by the other digits.
+For instance, the zero in 7040 acts as a placeholder in the hundreds and ones places.

 Place value means that both the position of a digit as well as the value of that digit indicate what quantity it represents.
 In the number 2753 the position of the 7 is in the hundreds column which means that it represents seven hundred.
 Two is in the thousands column which means that it represents 2 units of one thousand, called 2000.